Time Capsule Poetry

 Intrude upon the sweet repose,

-It rails the voice of human
+It rails the voice of human choice

 That Cain was cast and Abel slain